Introduction

 Behavioral finance research suggests that the transition from defined-benefit systems to defined-contribution systems tends to increase inequality because individuals become unevenly exposed to market risk (Gennaioli, Shleifer & Vishny, 2018).
 For women, this exposure occurs in a context with less margin for recovery, since late-life career interruptions are more difficult to compensate for financially.

-Retirement as an institutional synthesis
+Retirement as an Institutional Synthesis

 Retirement functions as the institutional synthesis of the entire preceding economic trajectory.
 It does not create inequality; it reveals it.
 Pension systems translate past institutional rules and labor histories into future income flows, clearly demonstrating how work, income, and public policy accumulate over time.